-By doing so, the initiative will aim at contributing meaningfully to the current debate on dams management, and offer a set of resources to policy makers, researchers, and practitioners.
+By doing so, the initiative aims at contributing meaningfully to the current debate on dams management, and offer a set of resources to policy makers, researchers, and practitioners.
 For more information on the compendium, don't hesitate to reach out using out contact page.

 The present document is the first output of this joint initiative to elaborate an assessment of the legal tools applicable to dams planning, developing and monitoring.
 This assessment includes a compendium of references grouping and analyzing the main frameworks and principles to be considered when addressing the challenges of dams in general and large dams in particular (see annex).
 This first output should be viewed as a “living document” which will be further developed and completed with additional practice.